MakiCode/Complete/README.md

 the picture on the puzzle.
 More features to come!

-To run the app download EightPuzzle.jar and run it.
+To run the app download the repository and run EightPuzzle.jar.